heaversm/facial-landmark-maker/README.md

 If the lines are hard to see on your image, you can choose a color to change the line theme.

+Click `save landmarks` to write the facial landmarks to a file.
+The save location will vary based on your browser preferences.
+Note that you will need to place these in an accessible path in your project if you want to load them later.
+They do not save to the project path (e.g. `assets/` folder) by default.

 ## Troubleshooting